neliCZka/test_blog/_posts/_drafts/2017-12-13-tester-in-team.markdown

 What are your expectations as interviewer of a tester?

-Leave a comment here! :)
+Leave a comment here, because I am really interested! :)